BASIC SPONGE CAKE

 glasses.
 In the second glass, pour sugar until it reaches the same level as the level of eggs in the first

 Take the third glass and pour flour in, until it reaches the same level as the sugar and the eggs in the

 other glasses (see the picture above).
 It is very important to pour the flour lightly and loosely into the glass and not pack or press it in firmly.

-(You can also do this with two glasses only, if you first pour out the measured sugar from the
+(You can of course do this with two glasses only, if you first pour out the measured sugar from the

 second glass into a mixing bowl, and then use the same glass again to measure the flour, matching

 it with the level of eggs in the first glass.)
-Whether you are making a one, two, three or a hundred-egg-cake,
+Whether you are making a one, two, three or "hundred-eggs" cake,

 always use this same, simple measurement technique to get the best result.